JoNilsson/lathe-mastery-wikibook/02-tool-language/01-tool-materials.md

 ## Conclusion

-For most home shop work, high-speed steel provides the best combination of versatility, forgiveness, and economy.
+For most small shop work, high-speed steel provides the best combination of versatility, forgiveness, and economy.
 Its ability to handle varied operations, ease of customization, and tolerance for less-than-ideal conditions make it the practical choice for smaller machines.